BillyGriffiths/BME280/README.md

 - *When using I2C address 0x77:* No power saving is achieved by modifying the module.

 - *When using I2C address 0x76:* Using a soldering iron, carefully remove resistor R1.
-This eliminates the pull-down current draw of resistor R1 and will reduce consumption by ~324uA (3.3V) and ~333uA (5.0V) respectively.
+This eliminates the pull-up current draw of resistor R1 and will reduce consumption by ~324uA (3.3V) and ~333uA (5.0V) respectively.

 <img width="388" alt="image" src="https://github.com/BillyGriffiths/BME280/assets/6160978/e2da045e-5136-4779-b4e7-3a46e5137b0d">